ayan-goel/interview-prep/backend/README.md

 ### Prerequisites

 - Python 3.9+
-- ffmpeg (for audio extraction)
+- ffmpeg (for audio extraction and processing)
-- Google Cloud Speech-to-Text API credentials
+- CUDA-compatible GPU (optional, for faster transcription)

 ### Installation